Right n-Nakayama algebras and their representations: right 2-Nakayama algebras

 is an almost split sequence (where $i_1$ is an inclusion homomorphism and $p_1$ is a canonical epimorphism). \item[$(c)$] If $M\cong \dfrac{P}{\textit{rad}(P)}$, where $P$ is an indecomposable $2$-factor serial projective right $\Lambda$-module that $\mathit{rad}(M)=\textit{soc}(P)=S_1\bigoplus S_{2}$, then the sequence

 is an almost split sequence (where $\pi_1$, $\pi_2$, $\pi_3$ and $\pi_4$ are canonical epimorphisms). \end{itemize} \end{theorem}

 \begin{proof} Put $g_1=[-j,p]$ and $g_2=[\pi_3,\pi_4]$.
 It is easy to see that the given sequences are exact, not split and have indecomposable end terms.
-Hence it suffices to prove that homomorphisms $g_1$, $p_1$ and $ g_2 $ are right almost split.
+Thus it suffices to prove that homomorphisms $g_1$, $p_1$ and $ g_2 $ are right almost split.